 For months now, there has been speculation that Dwayne Johnson “The Rock” was considering a presidential run in 2020 against Donald Trump.
 He has come out publicly several times, even on popular talk shows, seriously talking about the possibility of doing just that.

-On Sunday, “Run the Rock 2020,” was officially filed on the behalf of Johnson with the Federal Election Commission (FEC), according to their records.
+Recently, “Run the Rock 2020,” was officially filed on the behalf of Johnson with the Federal Election Commission (FEC), according to their records.

 Just a few weeks earlier Johnson discussed his possible future in politics with ABC News.